 If you are not concerned about precise location accuracy, turn ON GPS-only mode and turn off other navigation features like GLONASS and GALILEO.

 14. Enable UltraTrack

-Advanced Smartwatches like Garmin Fenix 6 Series comes with UltraTrack GPS mode.
+Advanced Smartwatches like Garmin Fenix 6 Series come with UltraTrack GPS mode.
 When you enable UltraTrack mode, the GPS data sync only once in a minute.
 This helps to save battery life for a long time.

 15. Turn Off Heart Rate

-When it not necessary, turn off the heart rate monitoring feature in your Garmin Smartwatch.
+When it is not necessary, turn off the heart rate monitoring feature in your Garmin Smartwatch.
 But you should remember that if you disable the heart rate monitor, the smartwatch no longer tracks heart rate, blood oxygen (SpO2), etc.

 16. Enable Manual SpO2